Passive Foreign Investment Company (PFIC) Regulations in US & Tax Implications for Indian expats

 Two points to note here:

-• The requirement arises if you as a US person hold a single $ in investments that qualify as PFIC, regardless of whether there is any realised income/capital gain from those investments.
+• There is no threshold – The requirement applies even if you hold a hold a single $ in investments that qualify as PFIC, regardless of whether there is any realised income/capital gain from those investments.

-Any person investing in PFIC has to make an “election” for the investment to be treated in one of the following ways, when he reports the same in Form 8621 (will come to this later in the article)
+Any person investing in PFIC has to make one of the following elections for the investment when she reports the same in Form 8621.

-#1: As a Qualified Elected Fund (Also known as a Section 1295 election):
+#1: Qualified Elected Fund (Also known as a Section 1295 election):

 Tax treatment of QEF is that shareholder of a QEF must annually include in gross income as ordinary income its pro rata share of the ordinary earnings and as long-term capital gain its pro rata share of the net capital gain of the QEF.
 Also, there is an option in Form 8621 to extend the time to pay tax until QEF election is terminated.